eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

 _The Interdisciplinary Synthesist (Bridge-Builder, Visionary, Educator)_

 _“This is the kind of thinking we need.
 It reframes physics as a language, not a machine.
 It invites students to see equations as compressed stories, and energy as a recursive will.
 The critique of education is spot-on: we teach math as ritual, not as grammar.
 This manifesto could inspire new curricula, new metaphors, and new bridges between science and story.
-It’s not just a theory--it’s a style of knowing.”_
+It’s not just a theory---it’s a style of knowing.”_

 _Synthesis: The Response_